rhester5/ros_kalman_filter/README.md

 First attempt at writing a Kalman Filter in ROS

-For Fall 2019 CMU 16.811 Math Fundamentals for Robotics final project
+Final project for Fall 2019 CMU 16.811 Math Fundamentals for Robotics

 See rockeyh_writeup.pdf for final report and rockeyh_slide.pdf for summary slide